Kentucky Water Quality at a Glance

 PFAS “Forever Chemicals”

-Source: Industrial manufacturing, firefighting foam use at military bases and airports, consumer products including non-stick cookware and stain-resistant textiles
+Source: Industrial manufacturing, firefighting foam use at military bases like Fort Knox and Blue Grass Army Depot, consumer products including non-stick cookware and stain-resistant textiles

 Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, high cholesterol, and developmental effects in children

-Current Status: At least 38 Kentucky water systems have detectable PFAS levels, with fewer than 10% exceeding new EPA limits requiring treatment upgrades by 2029 EPA Limits: 4 ppt for PFOA and PFOS individually, with hazard index for other PFAS compounds
+Current Status: Fewer than 10% of Kentucky’s 435 water systems exceed new EPA limits requiring treatment upgrades by 2029.
+Highest levels found in South Shore, with Lewisport showing PFOS 3x above proposed standards and Marshall County’s North Marshall Water District with PFOA nearly 3x above standards.
+EPA Limits: 4 ppt for PFOA and PFOS individually, with hazard index for other PFAS compounds

 Please read – our information